RyanW84/CodeReviews.Console.Phonebook/README.md

-# Flashcards
+# Phonebook

 Welcome to the Phonebook App!

 ![icons8-contact-book-512-150x150](https://github.com/user-attachments/assets/c153e447-146d-4e3d-b9b9-7a5522324597)

-This is a .NET project designed to demonstrate using SQL Server with Entity Framework to store and retain data, in the form of a Phonebook.
-The project also features using API's to send an SMS text message and an email!
+This is a .NET project designed to demonstrate the use of SQL Server with Entity Framework to store and retain data in the form of a phonebook.
+The project also features the use of APIs to send SMS text messages and emails!

 Phonebook is a console app using .NET and SQL
-The app comes with some sample data to demonstrate its full functionality, each time the app is run, it will delete the database and create a new one with the sample data.
-The user can amend or add their own data.
+The app comes with some sample data to demonstrate its full functionality.
+Each time the app is run, it will delete the database and create a new one with the sample data.
+The user can amend or add their data.

 The front end is a console app.
 There is an integrated SQL Server database in the back end.

 ## Requirements
-1) This application fulfils the following The C# Academy - Phonebook App requirements:
+1) This application fulfils the following: The C# Academy - Phonebook App requirements:
 2) This is an application where you should record contacts with their phone numbers.
-3) Users should be able to Add, Delete, Update and Read from a database, using the console.
+3) Users should be able to add, delete, update, and read from a database, using the console.
-4) You need to use Entity Framework, raw SQL isn't allowed.
+4) You need to use Entity Framework; raw SQL isn't allowed.
-5) Your code should contain a base Contact class with AT LEAST {Id INT, Name STRING, Email STRING and Phone Number(STRING)}
+5) Your code should contain a base Contact class with AT LEAST {Id INT, Name STRING, Email STRING, and Phone Number(STRING)}
 6) You should validate e-mails and phone numbers and let the user know what formats are expected
-7) You should use Code-First Approach, which means EF will create the database schema for you.
+7) You should use the Code-First Approach, which means EF will create the database schema for you.
 8)You should use SQL Server, not SQLite

 ## Challenges
 This project has the following challenges:
 1) Create a functionality that allows users to add the contact's e-mail address and send an e-mail message from the app.
-2) Expand the app by creating categories of contacts (i.e. Family, Friends, Work, etc).
+2) Expand the app by creating categories of contacts (i.e., Family, Friends, Work, etc).
-3) What if you want to send not only e-mails but SMS?
+3) What if you want to send not only e-mails but also SMS?

 ## Technologies
-* .NET (.Net 9.0)
+* .NET (.NET 9.0)
 * C# (C# 12.0)
 * SQL Server 2022
 * Entity Framework